EnergyFutures/ITU_BLE_Measurement_Service/README.md

-The Value characteristic is only for "presentation": Read and notify The Config characteristic is for configuration:
+The Value characteristic is only for "presentation": Read and notify

+The Config characteristic is for configuration:
 - How the value characteristic is presented (which fields are transmitted)
 - To override specific fields, e.g. to set a new sampling freq or change the sequence number

-We use the IEEE Float for the measurement value.. e.g the temperature value (Exponent: -2, Mantissa: 2550) in celsius
+We use the IEEE Float for the measurement value.. fx.

+The temperature 25.50 celsius = (Exponent: -2, Mantissa: 2550)

 This value is always present.